-17.1 Awarding of points: The points will be awarded whenever the athlete hits the opponent by punching, kicking, kneeing or elbowing with force, lands on target, no infringement without being blocked or guarded against.The target for muaythai means any part of the body except for the groin.
+17.1 Awarding of points: The points will be awarded whenever the athlete strikes the opponent by muaythai skills such as punching, kicking, kneeing or elbowing with force, lands on target, with no infringement i.e. without being blocked or guarded against.The target for muaythai means any part of the body except for the groin.
+The points will be awarded when the athlete breaks the balance of the opponent according to the rules.

 17.2 Ten points system: 10 points shall be awarded for each round.
 No fraction of points may be given.
-At the end of each round, the better (more skillful in muaythai) athlete shall receive 10 points and his/her opponent proportionately less.
-When athletes are equal in merit, each shall receive 10 points.
+At the end of each round, the better (more skilful in muaythai) athlete shall receive 10 points and his/her opponent proportionately less.

 17.3 Steps for awarding points:

-17.3.1 An athlete wins the round when hitting more with muaythai skill than their opponent.
+17.3.1 An athlete wins the round when striking using more muaythai skill than their opponent.

 17.3.2 An athlete wins the round when using a more forceful muaythai skill than the opponent.

-17.3.3 An athlete wins the round when showing less exhaustion or less bruising than the opponent.
+17.3.3 An athlete wins the round when showing less exhaustion than the opponent.

-17.3.4 An athlete wins the round when showing more aggression than their opponent.
+17.3.4 An athlete wins the round when showing more effect than their opponent.

-17.3.5 An athlete wins the round when using a better muaythai style than their opponent.
+17.3.5 An athlete wins the round when using a superior and more divers muaythai style than their opponent.

 17.3.6 An athlete wins the round when having less infringement of the rules than their opponent.